Description of Fees

 The Bus Pass Fee allows students unlimited use of the Schoharie County Public Transportation System per the designated campus and community routes.
 Bus service picks up and drops off students at designated campus bus stops at multiple times a day six days a week.
 This service also includes weekend trips to Albany.
 This voluntary fee is assessed to all students and may be waived through the first seven days of a semester by contacting the Student Accounts Office.

 The Orientation Fee is assessed to incoming freshman, readmits, and transfer students.
-The fee of $55 covers the cost of testing, staffing, activities, special events, and overall orientation programming costs.
+The fee of $65 covers the cost of staffing, activities, special events, speakers and overall orientation programming costs.
+Students who do not participate in orientation may request a refund in writing through the Student Life Office.

 Student Success Center Fee